angus-mackenzie/ASD-Notes/ASD02.md

     * M - Measurable, meaningful, motivational
     * A - Agreed upon, attainable, achievable, acceptable, action-oriented
     * R - Realistic, relevant, reasonable, rewarding, results-oriented
-    * T - time-boxed, time-based, time-bound-timely, tangible, trackable.
+    * T - Time-boxed, time-based, time-bound-timely, tangible, trackable.
 ## Project Planning Deliverables
 * Deliverables are a list of items that have to be delivered to meet the goals
     * Verifiable and specific
-    * Can be report, equipment acquisition or Executable code module etc
+    * Can be a report, equipment acquisition or an executable code module etc
     * Has a stakeholder who needs it
 * Say when it has to be delivered
 * Give quality standards